Proglang-Uni-Freiburg/minirust/README.md

 }
 ```

-Finally we need to _specialize_ a deconstructed pattern in respect to a list of deconstructed patterns.
-The `specialize_vector` function takes a list of deconstructed patterns `ps` and a deconstructed pattern `q` and returns a list of constructors that are _only_ covered by `q` and not by any heads, i.e. the first element in the vector, in `ps`.
-Equivalently `specialize_matrix` performs `specialize_vector` for all `ps` inside an matrix `ms`, iff the head of the `ps` is covered by `q`, because otherwise `p` cannot cover anything `q` covers anyways.
+Finally we need to _specialize_ a pattern in respect to a list of patterns.
+The `specialize_vector` function takes a list of patterns `ps` and a pattern `q` and returns a list of constructors that are _only_ covered by `q` and not by any heads, i.e. the first element in the vector and therefore the other constructors on the same position and depth level, in `ps`.
+Equivalently `specialize_matrix` performs `specialize_vector` for all `ps` inside an matrix `ms`, if the head of the `ps` is covered by `q`, because otherwise `p` cannot cover anything `q` covers anyways.
 ```rust

 // specialize one pattern with respect to another